WIN is a network of community partners inspired by the connections uniting people across generations and across different disciplines.

 Thank you to Don Rosenbaum for his initial support, sharing ideas and especially for his passion with respect to promoting intergenerational connections and programming.

-In partnership with the Community Health and Social Service Network, in July 2020, The NDG Senior Citizens’ Council received funding from the Bright Beginnings program to sponsor WIN.
+In partnership with the Community Health and Social Service Network, in July 2020, The Eva Marsden Centre for social justice and aging (formerly known as the NDG Senior Citizens’ Council) received funding from the Bright Beginnings program to sponsor WIN.
 The funding allows WIN to expand its capacity and further its mission.
 WIN will: